 Detect and prevent crime and fraud and data matching

-The council is required by law to protect the public funds it administers.
-We process and share the information provided to us to prevent and/or detect potential fraud and crime, by both conducting our own data matching as well as sharing this information with other public bodies, such as the Department for Work and Pensions, other Local Authorities, HM Revenues and Customs, the Police, as well as utility companies, credit reference agencies and service providers and contractors and/or partner bodies, where the disclosure of such information is either:
+We're required by law to protect the public funds we administer.
+We process and share the information provided to us to prevent and/or detect potential fraud and crime, by both conducting our own data matching as well as sharing this information with other public bodies, such as the Department for Work and Pensions, other local authorities, HM Revenues and Customs, the police, as well as utility companies, credit reference agencies and service providers and contractors and/or partner bodies.
+Disclosure of such information is either:

-a) Necessary for the purposes of the prevention and/or detection of crime; and/or,
+- Necessary for the purposes of the prevention and/or detection of crime; and/or

-b) Is otherwise necessary to comply with any other legal obligation.
+- Is otherwise necessary to comply with any other legal obligation

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
-The council undertakes data matching, where necessary, for a number of purposes, to comply with legal requirements placed on the council.
+We undertake data matching, where necessary, for a number of purposes, to comply with legal requirements placed on us.
 These include:

 The Cabinet Office currently requires local authorities to participate in a data matching exercise to assist in the prevention and/or detection of fraud.
-We are legally required to provide particular sets of data to the Cabinet Office for matching for each exercise, and these are set out in
+We're legally required to provide particular sets of data to the Cabinet Office for matching for each exercise, and these are set out in

 Changes to the Privacy Notice

-We will continually review and update this privacy notice to reflect changes in our services and feedback from service users, as well as to comply with changes in the law.
-When such changes occur, we will revise the "last updated" date at the top of this notice.
+We'll continually review and update this privacy notice to reflect changes in our services and feedback from customers, as well as to comply with changes in the law.

-The council will comply with the legal requirements set out by the Data Protection Act 1998 in relation to the collection, holding and processing of personal data.
-If you would like to know more or have any concerns about how your information is being processed please contact the Information Protection and Assurance Unit.
-We may be able to provide this information in a different format.
+If you would like to know more or have any concerns about how your information is being processed please contact the Information Governance Unit.

 If you require general information about the data protection act, information is available on the